 14. The Americans botched the hanging of the Nazi Field Marshall Wilhelm Keitel.
 The trapdoor was too small and he smashed his head going down, and the force didn't break his neck so it took a full 24 minutes for him to suffocate.

-15. Mansur al-Hallaj was a Persian mystic who kept repeating "I am the Truth" as they kept cutting his arms, legs, tongue, and finally his head.
+15. Mansur al-Hallaj was an early Persian mystic who was condemned for heresy on account of his ecstatic utterances of "I am the Truth," or "I am God.”
+In fact, he kept repeating "I am the Truth" as they kept cutting his arms, legs, tongue, and finally his head.
 He was smiling, even as they chopped off his head.

 16Romanov Family Execution